 The next major addition to theories on gravity was made by Albert Einstein.
 His theory of “general relativity” described the effects of gravity as a result of curves in space-time, rather than force.
 He went on to propose that space-time is curved by matter, meaning free-falling objects would move along straight paths (known as geodesics) in curved space-time.

 Gravity was also introduced into the field of quantum physics.
 This has caused the rise of theories stating that the attraction of matter is due to virtual particles called gravitons.
 However, these particles are yet to be observed.
 “Gravitational waves” have also been proposed, explaining how waves are formed when objects are accelerated by external forces.

 Earth, along with every other planet in the universe, has its own gravitational field.
 The force of this gravitational field is explained by Newton’s equation for the universal force of gravity.
 However, the acceleration of free-falling objects within this gravitational field differs, which is dependent on many factors, such as the degree of elevation.
-It is generally accepted that the standard acceleration due to gravity on Earth (g) is approximately 9.8 m/s2, a value we often use during our physics tuition classes, especially for the topic of Mechanics.
+It is generally accepted that the standard acceleration due to gravity on Earth (g) is approximately 9.8 m/s2, a value we often use during our A Level physics tuition classes, especially for the topic of Mechanics.